 Harrisburg real estate is some of the most expensive in South Dakota, although Harrisburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Harrisburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harrisburg are a mix of both white- and blue-collar jobs.
-Overall, Harrisburg is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Harrisburg who work in management occupations (14.03%), office and administrative support (11.66%), and healthcare (10.82%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harrisburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Harrisburg is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Harrisburg who work in office and administrative support (16.85%), healthcare (12.59%), and management occupations (9.26%).

 Also of interest is that Harrisburg has more people living here who work in computers and math than 95% of the places in the US.

-Harrisburg is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Harrisburg is a great place for families with children to consider.
+First of all, many other families with children live here, making Harrisburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Harrisburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Harrisburg’s overall crime rate is lower than average for the country.

-Harrisburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Harrisburg does not have a public transit system used by locals to get to and from work.

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harrisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harrisburg include Norwegian, Dutch, Irish, and English.
+The greatest number of Harrisburg residents report their race to be White, followed by Native American.
+Important ancestries of people in Harrisburg include German, Norwegian, Dutch, Irish, and Danish.

 The most common language spoken in Harrisburg is English.
-Other important languages spoken here include German and African languages.
+Other important languages spoken here include Polish and Italian.